-With medical menopause, the ovaries stop functioning and the level of hormones (estrogens) start to decrease right away over the course of a few months, not years as with natural menopause.
+With medical menopause, the ovaries stop functioning and the level of hormones (estrogens) starts to decrease right away over the course of a few months - not years as with natural menopause.

 Furthermore, there are certain medications that are closely linked to medical menopause.
-The medication cyclophosphamide (brand name: Cytoxan) is known to cause medical menopause.
+The medication cyclophosphamide, brand name: Cytoxan, is known to cause medical menopause.
 Other medications include:

-- Cyclophosphamide, Epirubicin, fluorouracil (CEF)
+- Cyclophosphamide, doxorubicin, fluorouracil - or CAF

-- Doxorubicin & cyclophosphamide (AC)
+- Doxorubicin and cyclophosphamide - or AC

-- Docetaxel, doxorubicin and cyclophosphamide (TAC)
+- Docetaxel, doxorubicin and cyclophosphamide - or TAC

 While these drugs and combinations are fairly well known to cause medical menopause, any chemotherapy regimen can potentially end with medical menopause as well.1

 While you may notice your periods are irregular, if there is any bleeding that is not normal for you, it is very important for you to contact your doctor or seek help immediately.2

 Taken all together, the symptoms of VVA include vaginal dryness, irritation, dyspareunia (painful intercourse), post-sex bleeding and soreness.
-Additional symptoms can include a yellow/ gray discharge, urinary tract infections and vaginal itching.
+Additional symptoms can include a yellow or gray discharge, urinary tract infections and vaginal itching.

 Tamoxifen, a popular cancer treatment, is an estrogen blocker that could trigger VVA.
 Further, studies reported chemotherapy alone can cause vaginal dryness and dyspareunia.
 Women taking high-dose chemotherapy were more likely to experience long-term vaginal dryness.3

 The bigger picture

 Other treatments include "educational strategies" and Sensate Focus techniques.
 Using non-hormonal treatments and sexual health education can improve the sex lives in female cancer survivors.
-Educating women and their partners on sexual lubricants, moisturizers and vaginal dilators can aid in their sexual functioning and overall quality of life.5
+Educating women and their partners on sexual lubricants, moisturizers, and vaginal dilators can aid in their sexual functioning and overall quality of life.5

 As I conclude this article, I'd like to advocate for a full-team approach in cancer treatment and therapies.
-While the doctor and endocrinologist are handling the biological aspects of the cancer, a therapist and sexual health educator should be working alongside them, following her mental state and educating her on what her sexual future will look like and preparing/ educating her for sex life after cancer.
+While the doctor and endocrinologist are handling the biological aspects of the cancer, a therapist and sexual health educator should be working alongside them.
+Following a patient's mental state and educating her on what her sexual future will look like.
+Preparing and educating her about sex life after cancer.